Weed Maintenance in Beaumont

 Weeds designated as noxious or restricted by Provincial legislation will be controlled as required.
 The threshold for noxious weeds is zero.

+From June to September, spraying for noxious and restricted weeds takes place in Beaumont.
+As per the Beaumont Integrated Pest Management Policy, broadleaf weeds are sprayed in August and September.
 Signs will be posted in the affected areas 24 hours prior to application and 48 hours following application.
 The PCP number of the substance used will be posted on the notification signs.
+To learn more about Beaumont's weed and pest spraying program, click HERE.